whosonfirst/whosonfirst-boundaryissues-www/UPDATE.md

 * Network ACLs because ES has no security

+### Possible solutions

+* Configure a webhook in the GitHub repository to poke an HTTP pony (with access to the ES machine) which then schedules/performs a task to use the [commit API](https://developer.github.com/v3/repos/commits/#get-a-single-commit) to retrieve the files to index

 ## Update meta files (in the `whosonfirst-data` respository)

 Currently we are updating meta files in batch mode on a per-placetype basis.
 We should add functionality to update (n) individual rows in an existing CSV meta file.